wavexx/python-bond/README.rst

 * You cannot use "call" on a built-in function such as "echo" (use "eval" in that case).
 You have to use a real function instead, like "print".

+* Unfortunately, you cannot catch "fatal errors" in PHP.
+If the evaluated code triggers a "fatal error" it will terminate the bond without appeal.
+A common example of "fatal error" in PHP is an "undefined variable/function".

 Perl
 ----